FREQUENTLY ASKED QUESTIONS

 Any chance you're doing discounted tickets?

 We also recommend tuning into WMPG regularly.
 They'll be giving away a handful of weekend passes leading up to the festival.

 Where is the box office located?

 In the SPACE Gallery lobby at 538 Congress St. We'll be open at 4pm on Friday and 11am on Saturday.
-If you're picking up festival passes, you'll need your confirmation email, the ID of the person who purchased the ticket, or the credit card used.
+We’ll also be open from 8pm to 11pm on Thursday, during the WW pre-party with Algiers.
+If you're picking up festival passes, you'll need your confirmation email, the ID of the person who purchased the ticket, or the credit card used

 How does Waking Windows operate anyway?

 With your support!
 Ticket sales are a huge part of how we make this weekend happen.
-We also can't do it without the help of our generous sponsors: Tandem Coffee Roasters, Citizen Cider, Bayside Bowl, Lagunitas, Narragansett, Maine Craft Distilling, University of Southern Maine, SPACE, and Pretty Purgatory.
+We also can't do it without the help of our generous sponsors: Tandem Coffee Roasters, Citizen Cider, Bayside Bowl, Lagunitas, Narragansett, Maine Craft Distilling, University of Southern Maine, SPACE, The Public Works, and Pretty Purgatory

 Can I bring my kids?